chandlerprins/GasMonkey/README.md

 ## 📄 License

-This project is licensed under the (MIT License)[License.md] – feel free to use, modify, and distribute it with attribution.
+This project is licensed under the (MIT License)[LICENSE] – feel free to use, modify, and distribute it with attribution.

 ## 📞 Support